 • Ground Flaxseed: Another healthy seed that adds fiber and healthy fats.

-• Cinnamon & Salt: For flavor—don’t skip the salt—it brings out all the chocolatey sweetness!
+• Cinnamon & Salt: For flavor.
+Don’t skip the salt, it compliments the chocolatey sweetness!

 • Coconut Sugar: I like using coconut sugar for a refined sugar-free sweetener.